Karuthamma: Plot

-Mokkatha, the wife of Mokkaiyan, a farmer in Pottalpetti village, is in labour.
-They already have two daughters and are keen to have a son; two daughters born earlier were killed soon after birth by feeding them with poisonous cactus extract.
+In the village of Pottalpetti, farmer Mokkaiyan and his wife Mokkatha have two daughters and a son.
+Two earlier newborn girls were killed shortly after birth.
 Unable to pay hefty dowries for their daughters' marriages, the villagers consider female infanticide acceptable.
-A new school teacher, Soosai, feels sad on learning about this practice.
-When Mokkatha delivers a girl again, Mokkaiyan orders the village midwife Mooli to kill the baby.
-Mooli reluctantly tries to feed the cactus extract to the baby at a secluded place.
-Soosai notices this, meets her, and requests to hand over the infant so that he can raise her.
-She hands over the infant, and he moves away from the village.
+When Mokkatha delivers another daughter, Mokkaiyan orders the village midwife Mooli to kill it.
+Mooli reluctantly tries to kill the child but is unable to go through with it.
+The village schoolteacher Soosai sees this, and Mooli gives the baby to him.
+Soosai adopts the child and leaves the village to raise her as his own.

-Years later, Stephen, a veterinarian, comes to the village.
+Years later, veterinarian Stephen arrives in Pottalpetti.
 Mokkaiyan's first daughter Ponnatha is married to Thavasi, the son of Mokkaiyan's nefarious sister Kaliamma.
-The second daughter, Karuthamma, takes care of the family.
-After getting into some tiff with Stephen, Karuthamma falls in love with him.
+Mokkaiyan's second daughter, Karuthamma, takes care of the family.
+After getting into a tiff with Stephen, Karuthamma falls in love with him.

 Ponnatha has two daughters and is pregnant for the third time.
-As a girl is born again, Kaliamma orders to kill it.
-To save her child, Ponnatha escapes with her baby and is chased by Thavasi, who beats her to death; the child also dies.
-He and Kaliamma lie that Ponnatha committed suicide as her third child was also a girl.
-Karuthamma, devastated by the death of her sister, does not believe this story.
-Ponnatha had earlier expressed her fear to her that if she delivered a girl again, Kaliamma would kill her.

-When Karuthamma is giving a ceremonial bath to Ponnatha's body, she notices bloodstains on her abdomen.
+As a girl is born again, Kaliamma orders it to be killed.
+To save her child, Ponnatha escapes with it.
+However, Thavasi chases her, beats her to death, and the child also dies.
+Thavasi and Kaliamma lie that Ponnatha committed suicide as her third child was also a girl.
+Karuthamma, devastated by her sister's death, does not believe this story.
+When Karuthamma is giving a ceremonial bath to Ponnatha's body, she notices bloodstains on Ponnatha's abdomen.
 Concluding that she was murdered, Karuthamma stops the funeral and rushes to tell the police.
 The village chairman Chellamuthu, who is close to Thavasi, asks the police not to intervene, and they comply.
-Karuthamma refuses to leave the station.
 Stephen, who was passing by, threatens action against the police if they do not act on her complaint, as he is also a government employee.
-With no option, the police takes Ponnatha's body away and arrests Thavasi and Kaliamma.
+The police takes Ponnatha's body away and arrests Thavasi and Kaliamma.

-Rosy, a doctor, comes to meet her close relative Stephen.
-Her presence and closeness with Stephen are misunderstood by Karuthamma.
+Meanwhile, Rosy, a doctor and Stephen's relative, visits the village.
+Karuthamma misunderstands Rosy's presence and closeness with Stephen.
 Rosy loves Stephen, but he only likes her.
-Kaliamma's husband celebrates her arrest by drinking with Mokkaiyan, who is not used to liquor.
+Meanwhile, Kaliamma's husband celebrates her arrest by drinking with Mokkaiyan, who is not used to liquor.
 Mokkaiyan suffers a paralytic attack and loses control of his limbs.
-Rosy tends to him, and in the process gets attached to Mokkaiyan and Karuthamma.
+Rosy tends to him, and in the process, becomes attached to him and Karuthamma.